Skip to main content

 Aims

-The program aims to foster a supportive and personalized learning environment in which each resident:
+Our program is dedicated to fostering a supportive and personalized learning environment in which each resident:

-1. Graduates from the program as a well-balanced and well-trained internist and pediatrician prepared for the next step in his or her chosen career path
+• Graduates as a well-balanced, well-trained internist and pediatrician prepared for the next step in their chosen career path

-2. Can pursue all career interests with individualized faculty and peer support
+• Pursues diverse career interests with individualized faculty and peer mentorship

 General Application Information